„To succeed in your mission, you must have single-minded devotion to your goal.“ ~ Abdul Kalam

 I think in todays world we need more and more specialists tightly focussed on one single purpose.
 This also includes businesses.
 If a business is not focussed enough I think it will have a very hard time to compete.
 You simply can’t expect any kind of success when you only put in 80%.
 Splitting your efforts too much is the fastest way to fail.

 And in order to truly create something valuable, maybe even something outstanding that can inspire others, you need to concentrate yourself at one thing at a time.
 I do that mistake myself all the time.
 I want to take on a new project, follow a new idea, start a second blog etc. But eventually this would backfire.
-I would lose the power of my main project and consequently the quality that is needed to be remotely successful in what I try to do.
+I would lose the power of my main project and consequently the quality that is needed to be remotely successful in what I do.
 Of course the important thing is to determine the RIGHT project or goal for yourself.

 Simplicity is the art to reduce something to it’s essence… so that you couldn’t take anything away without making it substantially less.
 On the other hand simplicity is only reached, if you have taken everything away that is not essential.